microsoft/sqlworkshops/sql2019workshop/README.md

 - Understand and use **Intelligent Performance** and **Optimizations for TempDB** features to boost query performance with no application changes
 - Understand and use **Data Classification and Auditing** to meet the needs of compliance and regulation standards.
 - Understand and use **Accelerated Database Recovery** to increase database availability.
+- Learn how to **extend the T-SQL Language** with Java classes.
+- Understand and use **containers** and deploy **SQL Server Replication on Linux**.
+- Learn how to deploy and use **SQL Server on Kubernetes**
 - Understand and use **Polybase** to connect and query other data sources with no data movement.
-- Understand and use **Docker containers** to deploy **SQL Server Replication on Linux**.
+- Learn how to use **Big Data Clusters** to gain intelligence over all your data integrating SQL Server, Hadoop, and Spark.
 - Learn more about **additional capabilities** of SQL Server 2019, **Migration** tools, and **Database Compatibility**.

-As part of taking this lab you are also learning about new capabilities in **Azure SQL Database**.
+As part of taking this lab you are also learning about new capabilities in **Azure SQL**.

-The following features in this lab also exist in Azure SQL Database:
+The following features in this lab also exist in Azure SQL:

 - Intelligent Query Processing
 - Data Classification and Auditing
 - Accelerated Database Recovery

-In addition, SQL Server Polybase allows you to connect to Azure SQL Database, Azure SQL Data Warehouse, and Azure CosmosDB.
+In addition, SQL Server Polybase allows you to connect to Azure SQL, Azure SQL Data Warehouse, and Azure CosmosDB.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/building1.png?raw=true"><b>     Business Applications of this Workshop</b></h2>

-- Boosting Database Performance with no application changes
+- Boost Database Performance with no application changes
-- Classifying data for industry or regulatory compliance
+- Classify data for industry or regulatory compliance
-- Ensuring data is highly available
+- Ensure data is highly available to outages that can disrupt your business.
-- Reducing costs of expensive data movement applications
+- Reduce costs of expensive data movement applications
+- Integrate all your data and build end-to-end machine learning application in a single solution.
-- Choosing different platforms for SQL Server and taking advantage of containerized applications.
+- Choose different platforms for SQL Server and take advantage of containerized applications.
+- Learn how to extend the T-SQL language to meet the needs of your application.
-- Learning tools and techniques to modernize and migrate to SQL Server 2019
+- Learn tools and techniques to modernize and migrate to SQL Server 2019.

 <p style="border-bottom: 1px solid lightgrey;"></p>